leafo/moonscript/docs/reference.md

         super name

 Here we extend our Inventory class, and limit the amount of items it can carry.

+### Super

+`super` is a special keyword that can be used in two different ways: It can be treated as an object, or it can be called like a function.
+It only has special functionality when inside a class.

+When called as a function, it will call the function of the same name in the parent class.
+The current `self` will automatically be passed as the first argument.
+(As seen in the [inheritance](#inheritance) example above)

+When `super` is used as a normal value, it is a reference to the parent class object.

-The `super` keyword can be called as a function to call the function of the same name in the super class.
-It can also be accessed like an object in order to retrieve values in the parent class that might have been shadowed by the child class.
+It can be accessed like any of object in order to retrieve values in the parent class that might have been shadowed by the child class.

+When the `\` calling operator is used with `super`, `self` is inserted as the first argument instead of the value of `super` itself.
+When using `.` to retrieve a function, the raw function is returned.

+A few examples of using `super` in different ways:

+    class MyClass extends ParentClass
+      a_method: =>
+        -- the following have the same effect: super "hello", "world"
+        super\a_method "hello", "world"
+        super.a_method self, "hello", "world"

+        -- super as a value is equal to the parent class: assert super == ParentClass

 ### Types